h5py/h5py/docs/contributing.rst

 up the style to be PEP-8 compliant, etc.

-The pull request page also shows the results of building and testing the modified code on Travis and Appveyor CI and Azure Pipelines.
+The pull request page also shows the results of building and testing the modified code on GitHub Actions and Azure Pipelines.
 Check back after about 30 minutes to see if the build succeeded, and if not, try to modify your changes to make it work.